Average Cost of Dental Implants in Houston, TX

 For many the choice between a dental bridge or implant comes down to cost, in spite of the fact that a dental implant is the most effective, strongest, and longest lasting solution available.
 The cost for replacing a missing tooth is typically much higher with the dental implant option.
 The majority of implant cases involve replacing a single missing posterior (back) tooth.

-For a standard (uncomplicated) single posterior tooth replacement with a dental implant where THE TOOTH IS ALREADY MISSING AND A 3-DIMENSIONAL ICAT X-RAY HAS ALREADY BEEN TAKEN and the implant, abutment, and crown are performed by Dr. Bridger and his implant placement surgeon, we offer a complete affordable fee of $3,990, which is very comparable in cost to a 3-tooth dental bridge at $3,435—this pricing is offered exclusively with Dr. Bridger and his implant placement surgeon.
+For a standard (uncomplicated) single posterior tooth replacement with a dental implant where THE TOOTH IS ALREADY MISSING AND A 3-DIMENSIONAL ICAT X-RAY HAS ALREADY BEEN TAKEN and the implant, abutment, and crown are performed by Dr. Bridger and his implant placement surgeon, we offer a completely affordable fee of $4,500-$4900, which is very comparable in cost to a completely affordable fee of $3,800-$4,500.—this pricing is offered exclusively with Dr. Bridger and his implant placement surgeon.
 Similar implant procedures from others can cost between $4,000 – $6,000 per tooth.

 Our implant fee includes the IMPLANT, CUSTOM ABUTMENT, AND PORCELAIN FUSED TO METAL CROWN, but not any fees for extraction, bone graft, or iCat, if needed.
 Our bridge fees does not include any fees for extraction, bone graft, build-ups, or root canals if needed.